AIPowerGrid/system-core/FAQ.md

 ## Can you explain how the Anti-CSAM regex filter works?

-When an image request first comes into the AI Horde, it is passed through a private regex filter looking for combination of two contexts: "Underage" context and "Lewd" Context.
+When an image request first comes into the AI grid, it is passed through a private regex filter looking for combination of two contexts: "Underage" context and "Lewd" Context.
 An example of an underage context might be "child" and an example of a lewd context might be "without clothes".

 If none, or one of these contexts is detected in a prompt, then the prompt is allowed to pass through unaffected.
 For example "child in the playground" is ok.
 "Without clothes in the bathroom" is also OK.